MinishLab/semhash/README.md

 ## Main Features

 - **Fast**: SemHash uses [model2vec](https://github.com/MinishLab/model2vec) to embed texts and [vicinity](https://github.com/MinishLab/vicinity) to perform similarity search, making it extremely fast.
-- **Scalable**: SemHash can deduplicate large datasets with millions of records thanks to the ANN backends in Vicinity.
+- **Scalable**: SemHash can deduplicate & filter large datasets with millions of records thanks to the ANN backends in Vicinity.
-- **Flexible**: SemHash can be used to deduplicate a single dataset or across two datasets, and can also be used to deduplicate multi-column datasets (such as QA datasets).
+- **Flexible**: SemHash can be used to deduplicate & filter a single dataset or across two datasets, and can also be used to deduplicate & filter multi-column datasets (such as QA datasets).
 - **Lightweight**: SemHash is a lightweight package with minimal dependencies, making it easy to install and use.
 - **Explainable**: Easily inspect the duplicates and what caused them with the `DeduplicationResult` object.
 You can also view the lowest similarity duplicates to find the right threshold for deduplication for your dataset.

 ## Usage

-The following examples show the various ways you can use SemHash to deduplicate datasets.
+The following examples show the various ways you can use SemHash to deduplicate datasets, find outliers, and find representative samples.
 These examples assume you have the `datasets` library installed, which you can install with `pip install datasets`.

 <details>
 <summary>  Deduplicate and find outliers/representative samples on a single dataset </summary>